Witr

 Witr (وتر) is an Islamic prayer (salat) that is performed at night after Isha (night-time prayer) or before fajr (dawn prayer).
 Witr has an odd number of raka'at prayed in pairs, with the final raka'ah prayed separately.
-Therefore, as little as one raka'ah can be prayed, and eleven at most.
-Most Hanafis pray 3 raka'ah with dua qunoot in the third raka'ah.

-According to Abdullah ibn Umar, Muhammad said, "The night prayer is offered as two raka'at followed by two raka'at and so on and if anyone is afraid of the approaching dawn (fajr prayer), he should pray one raka'ah and this will be a witr for all the raka'at which he has prayed before."
+According to Abdullah ibn Umar, Muhammad: "The night prayer is offered as two raka'at followed by two raka'at and so on and if anyone is afraid of the approaching dawn (fajr prayer), he should pray one raka'ah and this will be a witr for all the raka'at which he has prayed before."

-In a hadith transmitted by Abu Darda, he states that Muhammad enjoined to him three things: to fast three days every month, to offer the witr salat before sleep, and to offer two raka'at sunnah for fajr.
+In a hadith transmitted by Abu Darda, he states that Muhammad told him to do three things: to fast three days every month, to offer the witr salat before sleep, and to offer two raka'at sunnah for fajr.

-But there are many aḥādīth that show the best time for the witr salat to be at night.
-If someone fears that he would not be able to awake, or may die in their sleep, then the prayer should be performed before sleeping.
+There is a hadith that says that the best time for the witr salat is at night, and that those who fear that they will not be able to awake, or may die in their sleep, should perform the prayer before sleeping.

-Therefore, he or she who performs tahajjud (night prayer) regularly should perform witr after tahajjud.